sekwah41/spq/README.md

 Any custom promises also have the `then`, `catch` and `finally` methods.

+You have the ability to create tasks or wrap them with promises where needed.

 ## PromiseQueue
 ### Use
 **Note:** QueuedPromise can be set to anything and whatever it is it will always autoAdd to the queue the object was created from.